 As I just stated, it is a sail boat.
 But what rig should you choose for your ideal boat?
 A tall go-fast marconi mast meant for going up wind, or an exotic oriental looking junk rig?
 I will say, if you want access to the full ICW then you need an air draft less than 56 feet.
 Air Draft?!
 What?
 That’s the height from the water to the top of the mast.
 56ft is the height of a particular bridge in Miami area, the rest are supposed to be 65ft clearance.
 Be aware of high water caused by tides, winds, barometric pressure extremes.

 The CSY44, I mentioned has a solid single spreader mast, with stainless steel rigging, and a sensible upgrade might be to make all wires the same size, and carry two rolls equal to the longest length with a few end fittings that don’t need special tools.
 I would rule out any rig that is complicated, has more parts than necessary, so no swept back spreaders for me (except on a mizzen), and no double or triple spreader rigs.
+Upsizing a few of the wires does add weight, but your stores in the hull will counter that.

 Many ‘traditional’ boats use galvanized wire, which is common and cheap but prone to rusting if not treated.
 I use galvanized wire, I can change all the wire in my rig, for the cost of one stainless steel wire on a fancier boat.
 Which is important, when you consider it is recommended to change a stainless steel rig every 10 years.